dotnet/linker/docs/design/compiler-generated-code-handling.md

 of a compiler generated items.
 In FSharp this role is served by the `@` character.
 * Any compiler generated item (as detected per above) referenced from a user method will be considered to belong to that user method.

+Pros:

+* Can handle all cases for warning suppressions - async, iterator, lambdas and local functions
+* Can work on not just Roslyn generated IL

+Cons:

+* Heuristic - it may get it wrong in which case the trimmer may report less warnings than it should
+* Complex implementation mainly due to issues with reflection accessed code.
+For example if the closure class is marked only due to reflection access (for example `DynamicallyAccessedMemberType.All`) and the actual user method is not marked at all then there's no good way to determine the user method to figure out suppression context.
+Again can lead to reporting less warnings.

+#### Deterministic partial solution based on attributes

+For state machines the Roslyn compiler currently generates `IteratorStateMachineAttribute`, `AsyncStateMachineAttribute` and `AsyncIteratorStateMachineAttribute` attributes onto the "user method" and the attribute points to the generated state machine type.

+This can be used to completely deterministically figure out the mapping between state machine code and user methods.

+Pros:

+* Deterministic and reliable - as long as Roslyn generates these attributes (which is considered internal behavior)
+* Relatively simple implementation in the trimmer for suppressions

+Cons:

+* Partial solution - only works on async and iterator methods, doesn't work on lambdas and local functions

+The recommended solution is to use the deterministic approach via attributes.
+This solution doesn't have the reflection access problem (which is very problematic).
+The fact that it doesn't solve lambdas and local functions has a reasonable workaround.
+Both can be annotated manually by the developer by adding attributes to them.
+This introduces a discrepancy between analyzer and trimmer (as analyzer would not have this problem), but it's acceptable behavior for .NET 6.